Hallmarks of Women's Fashions of the 1920s

 The bob appeared in the US shortly before World War I but really took hold in the 1920s, infuriating the older generation and igniting controversy about gender and appearance with the new androgynous look.

-Women with bobs needed more frequent hair cuts, and wanted permanent waves, ushering in an explosion of beauty parlors that offered dye jobs, and perms, as well as the fashionable new hair cut.
+Women with bobs needed more frequent haircuts.
+Permanent waves became popular ushering in an explosion of beauty parlors that offered dye jobs and perms, as well as the fashionable new haircut.

 Cloche hats were all the rage; narrow, close fitting, bell shaped hats that often featured feathers, bows, beads, or artificial flowers.

-- Natural fabrics like wool and cotton were still worn, but technology and mass production manufactured synthetics like rayon, introduced in 1910 as a faux silk.
+- Natural fabrics like wool, cotton, and linen were still worn, but technology and mass production offered new, man made fabrics.
+Rayon, introduced in 1910 as a faux silk, offered more affordable clothing choices to middle class and lower middle class women.

 - Knits became popular for day, sportswear, and evening wear, offering comfort, and stretchability for the increased interest in spots, fitness, and dance.